How to Create a File System to Manage All Your Important Paperwork

 Anything else in your inbox is likely an archive or reference paper.
 Archive papers, such as bank statements, belong in the filing cabinet.
 If you don't have a home office, conceal a filing cabinet under a fabric-draped console in your living or dining room.
 At tax time, make way for the upcoming year's papers by moving old documents to an accordion file; then move the file to out-of-the-way storage.

 3. Maintain Your Action File

 "Think of this as a living, breathing thing, like a fish, that needs to be nurtured every day," Steill says.
 Here's how to keep up with incoming papers and those waiting in your action file, so nothing falls through the cracks:

-Store these pages in an accordion file folder with labels for each category, such as decorating inspiration or dinner ideas.
+- Inspiration and reference pages from magazines: Store these pages in an accordion file folder with labels for each category, such as decorating inspiration or dinner ideas.

-Keep this information in the same room as the item, in a magazine holder if storing multiple manuals.
+- Instruction books and warranties: Keep this information in the same room as the item, in a magazine holder if storing multiple manuals.
 Staple the receipt and warranty card to the cover.

 - Kid's art and schoolwork: A lidded box on a handy shelf is perfect for storing kid's schoolwork.
 Collect daily papers here as you decide whether they're keepers.